RodrigoFrangel/RodrigoFrangel/README.md

 ### Olá, sou Rodrigo Frangel!

 I'm a **Software Engineer** who dreams of being able to contribute to the world with practical and intuitive solutions for some of the problems we face today!
-Arthur C. Clark once said: "Any sufficiently advanced technology is indistinguishable from magic."
-So, let's do some magic!
+Arthur C. Clark once said: "_Any sufficiently advanced technology is indistinguishable from magic._" So, let's do some magic!

 #### A little about myself: